Integrated Water Monitoring and Assessment Report

 In addition to agency-collected data, IDEM solicits data through its External Data Framework from external organizations and agencies, including the United States Geological Survey, Indiana University’s School of Public and Environmental Affairs, and the Indiana State Department of Health.
 IDEM also solicits water quality data from other colleges, universities and local organizations, such as county health departments, watershed management groups and cities and towns.

-IDEM’s water quality assessment results are reported to U.S. EPA every two years through the Indiana Integrated Water Monitoring and Assessment Report, which describes the condition of Indiana’s lakes, streams, ground water and its Lake Michigan shoreline.
+IDEM’s water quality assessment results are reported to the United States Environmental Protection Agency (U.S. EPA) every two years through the Indiana Integrated Water Monitoring and Assessment Report, which describes the condition of Indiana’s lakes, streams, ground water and its Lake Michigan shoreline.

 Indiana’s 2018 Integrated Water Monitoring And Assessment Report